Integration Matters for Learning PDEs with Backward SDEs: Related Work

 The main purpose of our work is to understand the performance differences between PINNs and BSDE methods on high-dimensional PDEs.
-The most relevant work to ours is that of \cite{nusken2023interpolating}, which to the best of our knowledge is the only work in the literature which directly compares PINNs and BSDE methods in a head-to-head evaluation.
-As discussed in \Cref{sec:intro}, our work shows that the gap in performance between PINNs and BSDE methods observed in \cite{nusken2023interpolating} is due to the choice of stochastic integration.
-Again, to the best of our knowledge, the role of the integration scheme in BSDE methods for solving PDEs has not been considered before in the literature.
+The most relevant work to ours is \cite{nusken2023interpolating}, which to the best of our knowledge is the only work in the literature that directly compares PINNs and BSDE methods in a head-to-head evaluation.
+As discussed in \Cref{sec:intro}, one of our main contributions shows that the gap in performance between PINNs and BSDE methods observed in \cite{nusken2023interpolating} is due to the choice of stochastic integration.
+Previous work~\cite{chassagneux2022deep} studying stochastic Runge-Kutta discretizations for BSDEs methods considers only the original BSDE losses instead of self-consistency methods, and hence does not uncover the issues identified in our work.